gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.7.0.0 2014/03/20 Added support for callbacks to methods (member functions) when a command is recognised, using the Cmd::methodCallback variable.
+v8.7.1.0 2014/03/21 Added unit tests for function and method callbacks in test/FunctionAndMethodCallbackTests.cpp. v8.7.0.0 2014/03/20 Added support for callbacks to methods (member functions) when a command is recognised, using the Cmd::methodCallback variable.
 Haven't tested it or added unit tests yet. v8.6.3.0 2014/03/20 Renamed RxBuff::Write() to RxBuff::WriteString() and added RxBuff::WriteChar() for writing single characters to the buffer.
 Simarly renamed test/RxBuff.cpp to RxBuffStringTests.cpp and created RxBuffCharTests.cpp.
 Small update to README. v8.6.2.2 2014/01/24 Fixed up the example in the README, removed help command, closes #116.